Fame and Flashdance singer and actress Irene Cara dies at 63 - ExBulletin

 There aren’t enough words to express my love and gratitude, Cara told the Oscars crowd in her thanks.
 And last but not least, a very special gentleman who I guess started it all for me many years ago.
 To Alan Parker, wherever you are tonight, I thank him.

 Born in New York, Cara began her career on Broadway, with small roles in short-lived shows, although a musical called The Me Nobody Knows ran over 300 performances.
-She toured in the musical Jesus Christ Superstar as Mary Magdalene in the mid-1990s and a tour of the musical Flashdance ran from 2012 to 2014 with her songs.
+She toured in the musical Jesus Christ Superstar “as Mary Magdalene in the mid-1990s and a tour of the musical Flashdance” toured from 2012 to 2014 with her songs.

 Associated Press reporters Hillel Italy and Freida Frisaro contributed to this report.